 Posted on December 8th, 2016

-But it is not because women may want to be reserved that they need Islam.
-In Iran in the eighties, women clearly felt fine and I do not think it was women who asked for draconian laws.
+But women do not need Islam just because they feel the need to be reserved.
+In Iran in the eighties, women felt fine, and I do not think it was women who asked for draconian laws.
 Some say that Islamic law is there because men could not control themselves.

-can we equate all this to the women's suffragette movement in the 1920s?
-How was that won?
-By women taking risks, demonstrating, putting themselves in danger.
+Are we suggesting a complete change of the Islamic world?
+There seem to be many supporters of it.
+Who am I to ask for change?
+Perhaps it is just a question of women coming together.
+Could there be a women’s Islamic revolution similar to the suffragette movement in the 1920s, which was won by women taking risks, demonstrating, putting themselves in danger?
 Is that what we are asking of Muslim women to get religious laws changed?
-Like bating the dog from the outside the ring?
+Like bating the dog from outside the ring?

 Who in the Muslim world, men and women alike, dare to speak up for women, for the secularisation of Islam?
 How does society move forward?
 And how do we in the west come to terms with women dressed in what we see as symbols of repression?
 The only logical conclusion is, as in Germany and France - is to ban the burqa.